-The University is committed to providing members of the university community with a safe place to live and learn.
-Because of this commitment, the university will respond with procedures that provide a fair, prompt and impartial resolution to reports and allegations of sexual misconduct that occur on or off our campus.
+The University is committed to providing members of the university community a safe place to live and learn.
+Because of this commitment, the university will respond with procedures that provide a fair, prompt and impartial resolution to reports of sexual misconduct that occur on or off our campus.

 Because of the unique nature of sexual harassment complaints and the university's requirements to resolve them in a manner consistent with Title IX, the resolution process for sexual misconduct cases is related to but distinct from the university's student code of conduct.
 Sexual misconduct is a violation of the university's student code of conduct.
 The manner in which such cases are investigated and resolved differ from cases of a non-sexual nature that are resolved through the student code of conduct.

 The University's Title IX Central Review Team (hereafter CRT), comprised of the Title IX Coordinator, the Director of Public Safety and the Deputy Title IX Coordinator/Chief Student Conduct Officer is the body primarily charged with ensuring that all reports of sexual misconduct are evaluated in a fair, prompt and impartial manner.